sdaros/curly/README.md

 You can think of it as a [JSON](http://json.org/) Object with *only one* key-value pairing.
 Insert your curlytags wherever its appropriate to quickly annotate things.

+A curlytag is easy for humans to write and read and *should* be possible for maschines to parse.

 ## Use Cases

 ##### Sometimes I want to add a comment in a text-document that I am proofreading.